+- Condense Energy Use (MW)

+- Condense to Generate Cost

+- Condense Startup Cost

-- Condense Hourly Cost: This is the hourly cost to condense and is equal to the actual, variable O&M costs associated with operating a resource in the condensing mode, including any fuel costs.
-It does not include any estimate for energy consumed - Condense Notification Time: The amount of advance notice, in hours, required to notify the operating company to prepare the resource to operate in synchronous condensing mode.
-The default value is zero hours. - Reserve as Condenser: This is used to identify if a resource can be committed from offline state for Synchronized Reserve or Secondary Reserve as a condenser. - Condense Available Status: This indicates a resource's availability to provide voltage and/ or reactive support.
+- Condense Notification Time: The amount of advance notice, in hours, required to notify the

+operating company to prepare the resource to operate in synchronous condensing mode.

+The default value is zero hours.

+- Reserve as Condenser: This is used to identify if a resource can be committed from offline state for Synchronized Reserve or Secondary Reserve as a condenser.

+Condense Available Status: This indicates a resource's availability to provide voltage and/ or reactive support.
 This value is not directly related to the Synchronized Reserve or Secondary Reserve Markets.